Vua tiếng Việt

-Format
+Gameplay

-The format of the program sees 4 players participating in every episode, where they have to go through a total of 4 rounds.
-After each round, the person who has the lowest score will be eliminated from the game.
-The scores will be refreshed to 0 through the next rounds.
+Four contestants participate in every episode, where they have to go through a total of 4 rounds.
+At the end of each round, a player with the lowest score will be eliminated from the game, and the scores are reset to 0 before the next round.

-Starting from episode 2 (September 17, 2021), the questions in an episode will mostly revolve around the main theme of that episode.
+Starting from 17 September 2021, the questions in an episode are mostly revolve around the main theme of that episode.

 Round 1: Reflex

-Each player has 90 seconds to answer a pack of 13 questions with different requirements (examples of requirements include, 'choose the correctly spelled word,' 'match the letters into a word/phrase,' 'count the number of nouns/verbs/ adjectives in a sentence,' 'write the correct word,' 'fill in the word in a folk song/proverb,' 'fill in a word in the word,' 'identify the letter,...').
+Each player has 90 seconds to answer a pack of 13 questions with different requirements (examples of requirements include, 'choose the correctly spelled word,' 'match the letters into a word/phrase,' 'count the number of nouns/verbs/adjectives in a sentence,' 'write the correct word,' 'fill in the word in a folk song/proverb,' 'fill in a letter in the word,'...).
 Players get 1 point for each correct answer.
-They are able to pass any question, but incorrect answers will not be awarded points, and cannot be returned; if the player has time, but has run out of questions, the host will ask the questions that the player skipped before.
+They are able to pass a question, but incorrect answers will not be awarded any points and the question will not return; if time remains, the host will ask the questions that the player skipped before.
 The player's part will end when time runs out or when all the questions have been answered.

-In each turn, when required, the stage lights will run around randomly to select a player.
+In each turn, when required, the stage lights will run randomly to select a player.

-If 2 or more players have the same lowest score, additional questions will be asked (according to the gameplay of the Reflex round, there is no time limit but no scoring) to determine the winner.
-The player who answers correctly will advance to round 2.
-This will repeat until there is only 1 player left, and this player will be eliminated.
+If two or more players have the same lowest score, additional questions will be asked (according to the gameplay of the current round, with no time limit but no scoring), The player who answers correctly will advance to round 2.
+This will repeat until there is only 1 player left, and this player should be eliminated.
 The number of sub-questions is equal to the number of candidates to participate minus 1.

 Round 2: Explain

-3 players who pass Round 1 will take turns to perform the following roles: one person describes a word chosen by the host, and the other two players guess.
-Each player has two turns, after every two words, the description will be passed to the next player.
-The 'describer' will have 60 seconds to describe the requested word (body language is not allowed), and the remaining two people will hit the button to win the right to answer.
-If the answer is wrong, the clock will continue and the describer continues to describe from above until the time runs out or someone answers correctly, then the clock will stop and both the describer and the person who answered correctly will get some points as follows:
+Three contestants take turns to perform these tasks: one person describes a word chosen by the host, and the others guess what the word is.
+The 'describer' has 60 seconds to describe the requested word (body language is not allowed), whereas the remaining players hit the button to win the right to answer.
+If a wrong answer is given, the clock will continue so that the describer continue to describe the world until the time runs out or someone answers correctly, then the clock will stop and both the describer and the person who answered correctly will get some points as follows: